LLNL/units/docs/user-guide/python.rst

 Python
 ==================
 The Python wrapper for the units library is a simplified version of the library.
 It is focused on the string operations of the library and conversions between units and measurements.
+The two key classes are `Unit` which encapsulates a specific unit of measure and optional commodity if desired, and `Measurement` which captures a value + `Unit`.
+Math operations are supported on the types.
 The units library is available through a pypi_ package

 .. code-block:: sh